kevinjuwantoro/Starbuck-Beverage-Data-Analysis/README.md

 | Iron (% DV)           | Percentage of Daily Value for Iron                     |
 | Caffeine (mg)         | Amount of caffeine in milligrams                       |

+**Frappuccino® Light Blended Coffee**

+**1. Caramel:**
+The Grande Nonfat Milk Frappuccino® Light Blended Coffee (Caramel) has 150 calories, 0.1g total fat, and 33g total carbs, with 3g protein, 10% DV Vitamin A, and 90mg caffeine; the Tall Nonfat Milk option has 100 calories, 0.1g fat, and 23g carbs, with 3g protein, 8% DV Vitamin A, and 65mg caffeine; the Venti Nonfat Milk version has 200 calories, 0.1g fat, and 44g carbs, with 5g protein, 15% DV Calcium, 2% DV Iron, and 120mg caffeine.

+**2. Coffee:**
+The Grande Nonfat Milk Coffee has 120 calories, 0.1g total fat, and 26g total carbs, with 3g protein, 10% DV Vitamin A, and 95mg caffeine; the Tall Nonfat Milk option has 90 calories, 0.1g fat, and 20g carbs, with 3g protein, 10% DV Vitamin A, and 70mg caffeine; the Venti Nonfat Milk version has 160 calories, 0.1g fat, and 34g carbs, with 5g protein, 15% DV Calcium, 2% DV Iron, and 120mg caffeine.

+**3. Java Chip:**
+The Grande Nonfat Milk Java Chip has 220 calories, 4g total fat, and 43g total carbs, with 5g protein, 10% DV Vitamin A, 25% DV Calcium, and 105mg caffeine; the Tall Nonfat Milk option has 150 calories, 3g fat, and 30g carbs, with 4g protein, 10% DV Vitamin A, and 70mg caffeine; the Venti Nonfat Milk version has 290 calories, 5g fat, and 58g carbs, with 7g protein, 15% DV Calcium, 35% DV Iron, and 165mg caffeine.

+**4. Mocha:**
+The Grande Nonfat Milk Mocha has 150 calories, 1g total fat, and 33g total carbs, with 4g protein, 10% DV Vitamin A, 8% DV Vitamin C, and 95mg caffeine; the Tall Nonfat Milk option has 110 calories, 0.5g fat, and 24g carbs, with 3g protein, 8% DV Vitamin A, and 70mg caffeine; the Venti Nonfat Milk version has 210 calories, 1g fat, and 46g carbs, with 6g protein, 15% DV Calcium, 10% DV Iron, and 130mg caffeine.

 ## **Frappuccino® Blended Coffee**

 **1. Caramel (Without Whipped Cream):**